markglibres/flutter-setup/README.md

 4. Your flutter app should be running within the iOS simulator

 ## Run flutter app with an Android Emulator
-*Note: with the changes made on `~/.bash_profile`, make sure to run first the command `source ~/.bash_profile` if you haven't started the machine after executing the setup script*

 1. The setup script created an emulator called "Android31".
 All we need to do is run it by the command: